luizmurk/thrift2landlord/thrift2landlord/README.md

 5. Social login implements
 6. listings screen does not scroll all the way to the bottom
 7. there is a late error for isRead on notifications.
+9. we need a refresh pull down on properties and payments